fis2021/Internet-Shop-Application/README.md

 Backend - logic behind website and databases

 To build an run each part of application, follow README file instructions of each branch.

+For testing purposes a database server can be accessed with credentials provided in Jira instance in ISP-106 task.